 Guide to Making Your Own Paper Lanterns

 Are you interested in learning the art of paper lantern decoration for your home?
 This pretty lantern would look great outside or in a lively bedroom.
-Use whatever paper best complements your interior design.
+Make it your own by covering it with patterned paper that complements your interior design scheme.

 These one-of-a-kind lanterns have the appearance of having been purchased from a chic boutique.
 There's no need to be cunning or inventive.
 There is no special equipment required for this activity beyond a paper lantern, some scissors, and glue.